bugcrowd/templates/submissions/description/cryptographic_weakness/incomplete_cleanup_of_keying_material/template.md

-# Incomplete Cleanup of Keying Material

-## Overview of the Vulnerability

 Cryptography is used to ensure secure storage and transmission of data.
 However, there are a number of best practices that must be followed to ensure the cryptography in use remains secure and does not result in the exposure of sensitive data.
 It was identified that the application's cleanup of keying material is incomplete and it retains sensitive cryptographic data in memory longer than is necessary.
 This can allow an attacker to break the confidentiality of requests sent to and from the endpoint.

 ## Business Impact